actris/data-management-plan/DMP/initial-DMP.md

 Currently all data centre units maintain the access to the data, either directly through the unit specific repository or through the ACTRIS data portal.

-The table shows the data access protocols July 2019.
+The table shows the data access protocols.

 | DC unit                  | data format                  | Repository URL                                                                                                                                                       |           Protocol           | Authentication and authorization needed  |